thinktandem/thinktandem.io/src/content/articles/drupal7-body-to-drupal8-paragraph.md

 Why are we doing this?
 ----------------------

 We were hired on to act as consultants for one of our University clients migration from Drupal 7 to Drupal 8.
-One of the tasks their development team was stuck one was migrating their Drupal 7 body fields to a Drupal 8 paragraph.
+One of the tasks their development team was stuck on was migrating their Drupal 7 body fields to a Drupal 8 paragraph.
 There were a few examples and blog posts out their in the universe, but they just did not seem to work right when applied.
 After some Google-fu and a lot of trial and error, I was able to find a replicable working solution.
 Once I solved this dilemma, it was actually quite easy to understand the moving parts.

 The migration mechanisms at work
 ---------------------------------